Make sure that user accounts that you plan to use have permissions described in the following sections:

 Write permission on the target folder and share.

-To create transactionally consistent backups using guest OS processing, make sure to configure your accounts according to the requirements listed in this section.
-For more information about guest processing, see Guest Processing.
+To use guest OS processing (application-aware processing, pre-freeze and post-thaw scripts, transaction log processing, guest file indexing and file exclusions), make sure to configure your accounts according to the requirements listed in this section.
+For more information on guest processing, see Guest Processing.

 All user accounts used for guest processing must have the following permissions: